jamie33o/history-of-michael-collins/README.md

 ![Logo](assets/images/Michael_Collins_signature.png)

-Welcome,
+Welcome to, #HISTOTY OF MICHAEL COLLINS

-This is the Code Institute student template for Codeanywhere.
-We have preinstalled all of the tools you need to get started.
-It's perfectly ok to use this template as the basis for your project submissions.
+This website provides a comprehensive overview of the life and accomplishments of Michael Collins, an influential figure in Irish history.
+From his role in the Irish War of Independence to his political career, this website aims to educate and inform visitors about the significant contributions made by Michael Collins.

-You can safely delete this README.md file, or change it for your own project.
-Please do read it at least once, though!
-It contains some important information about Codeanywhere and the extensions we use.
-Some of this information has been updated since the video content was created.
 The last update to this file was: **May 11th, 2023**

 ## Codeanywhere Reminders